fernandoACF28/SPI-Function/README.md

 # SPI-Function
-The drought we be calculate identification with *Standardized Precipitation Index* (SPI).
+The drought will be identified through the calculation using the *Standardized Precipitation Index* (SPI).

 # SPI
 [Mckee, 1993](https://api.semanticscholar.org/CorpusID:129950974) proposed this index for identifying droughts.
 The SPI requires accumulated precipitation data for a minimum of 30 years.
 The index has three scales: meteorological, agricultural, and hydrological (3 months, 6 months, and 12 months).